 Anupam Anand, Global Environment Facility (GEF), World Bank Group

-Douglas Cripe, retired, Intergovernmental Group on Earth Observations (GEO)
+Douglas Cripe, Former Scientific Advisor to the Group on Earth Observations (GEO)

 Ed Parsons, Google